 Currently many corpsman and medics are treating these casualties with eardrops containing aminoglycoside.
 Aminoglycoside exposure to the inner ear has been proven to be toxic and has been reported to cause cochlear/vestibulopathies.
-The American Academy of Otolaryngology, Head/Neck Surgery has strongly recommended that otic drops containing aminoglycoside not be used in any type of surgery or in patients with tympanic perforations
+The American Academy of Otolaryngology, Head/Neck Surgery has strongly recommended that otic drops containing aminoglycoside not be used in any type of surgery or in patients with tympanic perforations ear drops containing dexamethasone instead( like ciprodex).

-All three service consultants recommend discontinuing the use of aminoglycoside ear drops in theater for these casualties.
-Medics should be advised to use quinolone ear drops containing dexamethasone instead(like ciprodex).
 When these are not available, aminoglycoside ear drops should still not be used due to risk of further harm to our warfighters.